precice/tutorials/resonant-circuit/README.md

 ## Post-processing

-The solver for the current also records the current and voltage through time and at the end of the simulation saves a plot with the obtained curves, as well as the analytical solution.
+The MATLAB participant for the current also records the current and voltage through time and at the end of the simulation saves a plot with the obtained curves, as well as the analytical solution.

 After successfully running the coupling, one can find the curves in the folder `capacitor-matlab` as `Curves.png`.